-The RRB will release a Form G-88A.1 listing Request for Verification of Date Last Carried on Payroll to your last railroad employer if your date last worked is within 15 months of the date that you file your employee annuity application.
+The RRB will release a Form G-88A.1 listing, Request for Verification of Date Last Worked, to your last railroad employer if your date last worked is within 15 months of the date that you file your employee annuity application.
 This will notify your employer of your claimed date last worked and relinquishment of rights.